erincunningham7/project-portfolio-three/README.md

 *Computers Turn*

 When it is the computers turn to play, the computer will keep taking cards until they reach a total score of 17.
+This prevents the computer from winning every time or going bust.

 ### PEP 8 Style Guide